danielcopper/nvim/README.md

 - Clear TODOs
 - Adjust Readme to Linux
 - Make Neotree work full screen on startup
+- autocomand to replace :q to bufdel or checkout mini bufremove

 ## Plugins to consider